paulakunning/paulakunning/README.md

 # 👋 Hi!
 I'm Paula Kunning

 I am a full-stack developer from Argentina, who loves coding and learning whatever I can.

 After having my accountant degree, I felt curious about what was programming about, so I started learning by myself and I found it fascinating.
-Coding was my real passion and that is why I decided to get out from my confort zone and joined the Soy Henry's bootcamp.
+Coding is my real passion and that is why I decided to get out of my confort zone and joined the Soy Henry's bootcamp.

 I have a strong Frontend orientation because I am a highly creative person.
-I love generating attractive experiences, not only visually but also functionally paying special attention on details.
+I love generating attractive experiences, not only visually but also functionally, paying special attention on details.

 I am excited to work with a team and contribute my ideas to help move the team forward.
 If you're interested, feel free to contact me!

 ---